ticketmaster/react-native-ticketmaster-ignite/README.md

 ##### Custom Labels

 You can:
-- pass custom `topLabelText` and/or `bottomLabelText` to display a custom text;
+- pass custom `topLabelText` and/or `bottomLabelText` to display a custom text
-- not pass `topLabelText` and/or `topLabelText` at all to show modules default values;
+- not pass `topLabelText` and/or `topLabelText` at all to show modules default values
-- pass empty strings in `topLabelText` and/or `topLabelText` to hide the labels.
+- pass empty strings in `topLabelText` and/or `topLabelText` to hide the labels

 On Android you can only customise the `topLabelText` for `seatUpgradesModule`.
 If you pass custom `bottomLabelText` it will only be used on iOS.
 See the example use cases below.